 The problem with stress is that it masks as winner – so you miss its killer qualities and fail to spot danger signs before it strikes.

-Have you ever seen sacred cows consume innovation and block growth?
+Have you seen sacred cows consume innovation, confuse issues and block growth?
 I have.
 Wherever you hear the catchword critical thinking discussed, you find new definitions.
 The only part people seem to hold in common is that you should wield critical thinking to solve problems.
-Have you noticed it works less… Read more »
+Have you noticed it works… Read more »

 If gridlock feeds ego and shuts out brainpower could mindfulness and trust heal the heart of learning and leading?
 The more gridlock images we see flash across media, schools, and our lives, the more innovative, healing, and fun-filled images get lost.
 To learn and lead mindfully though, takes more… Read more »